How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 • LinkedIn recommendations examples

-We have all worked with an amazing manager or colleague (at least I hope so) at one time in our careers.
-At some point they might request a recommendation at which I’m sure you would be ecstatic to write.
+We have all worked with a fantastic manager or colleague (at least I hope so) at one time in our careers.
+At some point, they might request a recommendation which I’m sure you would be ecstatic to write.

-The only issue is that writing something meaningful and heartfelt usually takes time – more time than we’d like.
+The only issue is that writing something meaningful and heartfelt usually takes more time than we’d like.
 What should you say?
 How should I describe them?
 What achievements should I include?

 What is a LinkedIn recommendation?